ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

 ## Applications

-The applications of such indexes are many, but most common is a calculation.
+The applications of such indexes are many, but most common is calculation.

 ### Example I - counting